-Sometimes the University will refer the treatment of a student's case out of one procedure and into another to ensure an appropriate response to the facts of the case.
-However, the University will not normally consider parallel procedures about the same substantive matter (for example, the University will not normally consider a case under the Support to Study Procedure and the Student Disciplinary Procedure/in line with University Regulations on Unsatisfactory Progress at the same time).
+Sometimes the University will refer the consideration of a student's case out of one procedure and into another to ensure an appropriate response to the facts of the case.
+However, the University will not normally consider operation of parallel procedures about the same substantive matter (for example, the University will not normally consider a case under the Support to Study Procedure and the Student Disciplinary Procedure/in line with University Regulations on Review of Academic Progress at the same time).